Tornadoes of 2004: July 13–15

 On July 14, a large storm system passed over the Northeastern United States.
-It produced several severe storms, and numerous tornadoes.
+It produced several severe storms and numerous tornadoes.
 The worst destruction was in Campbelltown, Pennsylvania, where 272 properties were damaged or destroyed by an F3 tornado that struck the town around 3:00 PM.

 July 18

 On July 18, a small tornado outbreak struck North Dakota.
 The most powerful tornado was a high-end F4 that struck the town of Marion.
 Though there were no fatalities or injuries, this tornado is considered to be one of the strongest tornadoes of the 2000s.
+The rating is a source of controversy.

 August

 179 tornadoes were confirmed in the U.S., setting a new record high for August.

 August 11 (France)

 On August 11, a waterspout moved onshore in Houat, France, damaging the harbor and village.
-One person was killed after being lifted off the ground by the tornado and falling on rocks while twelve others were injured.
+One person was killed after being lifted off the ground by the tornado and falling on rocks, while twelve others were injured.